 A road trip from Minneapolis to Denver is a great way to explore the heartlands of America.
-Not only will you get to visit fantastic national parks and areas of incredible natural beauty, but you will also drive through a number of charming towns and cities too.
+Not only will you get to visit fantastic landmarks that are known all around the world, and areas of incredible natural beauty, but you will also drive through many charming towns and cities too.

 The 840-mile road trip will take about 13 hours and 25 minutes.
 Places to visit include Sioux City, Minneopa State Park, Madison Lake, Des Calamus Reservoir State Recreation Area, Pawnee National Grassland and Ashfall Fossil Beds State Historical Park.

 This is only a small selection of all the fantastic stops you could make on this epic road trip, following one of our recommended routes.
 So please keep reading until the end to discover all about these routes and what each of them offers.

 How far is Denver from Minneapolis and how long will the road trip take?

 via Sioux City

 |South Dakota Route|

 The most direct route between Minneapolis and Denver passes through Sioux City, taking you past crystal-clear lakes, majestic rivers and lush greenery.
 This 840-mile route will take around 13 hours and 25 minutes to drive.

 If you love lakes this is a great route for you as you will pass by a number of beautiful waterways that will offer ample opportunity for enjoying the great outdoors.
 Don't forget to take your kayaks or canoes with you!

 An alternative 873-mile route will take through South Dakota where you can also take a detour to take in Mount Rushmore and The Badlands, as well as the plains, sand dunes, and towering rock formations of the American Midwest.